Finishing Procedure for an Oliver Five String Fiddle

 Call from Alaska

 (Cool!)
-But I don’t really recomend buying a $6,000 instrument for a beginner who may change his mind in a year or less.
+But I really don’t recomend buying a $6,000 instrument for a beginner who may change his mind in a year or less.
 So I cautioned her that these hand-made fiddles may not be appropriate for an 11-year-old.

 I suggested that I buy a “fiddle in-the-white” (woodwork completed, but just bare wood, unfinished, and not set up) and complete that for her.
 In that way, I could provide an instrument at one third the cost of handmade.
 She immediately agreed: that is exactly what she wanted.
 I offered to call her back for more details after we arrived home and she agreed to that as well.
 So, we sealed the deal by telephone, and I began the work.